Celebrate planners & planning every 8 November!

 Our events were actively promoted throughout the day on our twitter accounts @RTPIPlanners and @internatRTPI and at one stage World Town Planning day was trending at number 10 on Twitter!

-The annual online global conference was broadcast live on Twitter this year @WTPDonlineConf!
-To register please planningtheworld.net website.
+The annual online global conference was broadcast live on Twitter @WTPDonlineConf!
+Further information at planningtheworld.net website.

 Events were held in Chelmsford, London, Belfast and Edinburgh and the Scottish Quality Awards for Planning also took place in Edinburgh on World Town Planning Day!